karlentwistle/cherrypicker/README.md

 =========

-	Cherrypicker was part of my final year project for university it is a Ruby Gem that lets you download from; Rapidshare or Hotfile You can also utilise the LinkChecker to see if your files are alive on Rapidshare or Hotfile
+	Cherrypicker was part of my final year project for university it is a Ruby Gem that lets you download from; Rapidshare, Hotfile and Vimeo You can also utilise the LinkChecker to see if your files are alive on Rapidshare and Hotfile

 	Enjoy!